Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Data Cleaning

 We focus on closed bug reports from the top 1,000 Java projects (in terms of number of stars), as a way of identifying well-maintained projects~\cite{Jarczyk2014GitHubPQ}.
 We require there to be at least two distinct ``actors" in the discussion, in which the actor can either be a developer who makes an utterance in the discussion or an actor who implements the solution through a commit or pull request.
 We discard examples in which the reference description is identical to the title (disregarding stopwords), as these are cases in which either the reference description only states the problem and is uninformative or the title already puts forth a solution (in which case a generated description would not be useful).
 We remove examples with commits or pull requests which simultaneously address multiple bug reports.

 We mined 141,389 issues (from 770 of the top 1,000 projects).
 After applying heuristics, we get 35,010 (from 525 projects), which will be released.
-Of these, we focus on the 12,328 bug-related issues with a single commit message/PR title.
+Of these, 16,899 pertain to bugs and 18,111 pertain to non-bugs.
+From the 16,899 bug-related issues, we focus on the 12,328 issues with a single commit message/PR title.
+We explain our reasoning for discarding examples linked to multiple commits and/or pull requests in Section~\ref{sub:data_collection}.
+However, such examples (which are available in the data we release) can be useful for supporting generating descriptions at multiple time steps in future work.

+From an example's description, we remove references to issue and pull request numbers, as they do not contribute to the meaning and are instead used as identifiers for organizational purposes.